huggingface/api-inference-community/README.md

     - `docker_images/example/requirements.txt`
     - `docker_images/example/app/main.py`
     - `docker_images/example/app/pipelines/{task_name}.py`
-    to implement the desired functionnality.
+    to implement the desired functionality.
 All required code is marked with `IMPLEMENT_THIS` markup.
 3. Remove:
     - Any pipeline files in `docker_images/example/app/pipelines/` that are not used.
     - Any tests associated with deleted pipelines in `docker_images/example/tests`.